The deadline to complete Self-Assessment return to HMRC is on 31 January. But what can you do if you can’t afford to pay your tax bill?

 Is there anything you can cancel or cut back on?

-When the lockdown first happened, we knew our income could take a hit and had no choice but to serve notice on the office we rented.
-We also cancelled services and lower the level of service we received from some companies to free up cash each month.
+When our income took a hit in the past, we had no choice but to serve notice on the office we rented.
+We also cancelled services and lowered the level of service we received from some companies to free up cash each month.

 Sell stuff